 Golden Lane

-The Golden Lane is a narrow, small and charming street located in the Prague Castle complex, named after the goldsmiths which once lived there.
+The Golden Lane is a narrow, small and charming street located in the Prague Castle complex, named after the goldsmiths who once lived there.

 During the sixteenth century, the alleyway was called “Goldsmith Lane” because of the goldsmiths that resided in the street's miniature houses.
 However, with time, it became “Golden Lane”.